Value Dossiers

 Unapproved Product/Unapproved Use Dossiers (Preapproval Dossiers)

-Since 2018, Aventine has been developing preapproval information exchange (PIE) materials for our clients, such as slide decks and infographics.
+Since 2018, Aventine has been developing preapproval information exchange (PIE) materials for our clients.
 Starting in 2020, Aventine began supporting our clients’ rapid expansion into the new preapproval dossier arena by developing Unapproved Product/Use dossiers, often in parallel or in sequence with the preparation of the Approved Product Dossier content.

 Global Value Dossiers